xiaoshan1994/xiaoshan1994.github.io/content/post/skill_1018.md

 ---
-title: "Command Prompt: Basic Commands You Should Know (CMD)"
+title: "Command Prompt: Basic Commands You Should Know (cmd)"
 date: 2021-10-18T09:57:01+02:00
 description: "A quick guide to basic cmd commands"
 categories: